oat-sa/tao-calculator-fe/API.md

 The engines offers API for managing the terms in the expression:

--   `.getTokens()`: Gets the list of tokens from the current expression.
+-   `calculator.getTokens()`: Gets the list of tokens from the current expression.
--   `.getToken()`: Gets the token at the current position from the current expression.
+-   `calculator.getToken()`: Gets the token at the current position from the current expression.
--   `.getTokenIndex()`: Gets token index from the current position in the expression.
+-   `calculator.getTokenIndex()`: Gets token index from the current position in the expression.
--   `.deleteToken(token)`: Removes the given token from the expression.
+-   `calculator.deleteToken(token)`: Removes the given token from the expression.
--   `.deleteTokenRange(start, end)`: Removes tokens from the expression with respect to range given the start and end tokens.
+-   `calculator.deleteTokenRange(start, end)`: Removes tokens from the expression with respect to range given the start and end tokens.
--   `.deleteTokenLeft()`: Deletes the token on the left
+-   `calculator.deleteTokenLeft()`: Deletes the token on the left
--   `.deleteTokenRight()`: Deletes the token on the right
+-   `calculator.deleteTokenRight()`: Deletes the token on the right
--   `.changeSign()`: Changes the sign for the current token.
+-   `calculator.changeSign()`: Changes the sign for the current token.
--   `.addTerm(name, term)`: Inserts the defined term in the expression at the current position.
+-   `calculator.addTerm(name, term)`: Inserts the defined term in the expression at the current position.
--   `.insertTerm(name)`: Inserts a term by its name in the expression at the current position.
+-   `calculator.insertTerm(name)`: Inserts a term by its name in the expression at the current position.
--   `.insertTermList(names)`: Inserts a list of terms in the expression at the current position.
+-   `calculator.insertTermList(names)`: Inserts a list of terms in the expression at the current position.
--   `.insertVariable(name)`: Inserts a variable as a term in the expression at the current position.
+-   `calculator.insertVariable(name)`: Inserts a variable as a term in the expression at the current position.

 ## <a name='Variables'></a>Variables